Now Is the Hour (song): Other versions

+Connie Francis included the song on her 1959 British themed album called My Thanks to You.

 New Zealand Maori singers Ken Kincaid and Deane Waretini have both recorded versions of the song.
 The version by Kincaid appears on the Mauri Hikitia album, and was also the B side of his single.
 The version by Waretini is on his Now is the Hour album released in 2012, and he was also the subject of a television series titled Now Is the Hour on Māori Television about his career.